mx3m/mx3m.github.io/_work/tokyo-art-beat.md

 cover:            "/img/work/tokyoartbeat/tab-cover.svg"
 hyperlink:        https://www.webcomponents.org/
 type:             "iOS / Interaction & UI Design"
-description:      "Redesign of the beloved discovery tool for Tokyo art scene."
+description:      "Upcoming Tokyo art events, in your pocket"
 runin:            "I had the chance to work on Tokyoites' beloved &#x000AB;TAB&#x000BB; app.
 Whether you want to search for photography exhibitions in your neighbourhood or plan a design show weekend in the city, chances are you are going to love this app.<br/><br/>With this new version, our team wanted to bring better discovery options for art-goers but also provide them with additional convenience in the form of social event bookmarking and user reviews."
 layout:           post
 ---